bcondict/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 - chmod +rwx _<filename>_ to add permissions
 - chmod -rwx _<directoryname>_ to remove permissions
 - chmod +x _<filename>_ to allow executable permissions
-- chmod -wx _<filename>_ to take out wrte and executable permissions
+- chmod -wx _<filename>_ to take out wrte and executable permission

+### linux file identities
+- u= the user who owns the file
+- g= the group to wuch the user belongs
+- o= other (not the owner or the owner's group
+- a= everyone or all (u,g and o)

 ### how to represente each of the three sets of permissions (owner, group, and other) as a single digit
 ***IDK if this part is right, so sorry 'bout that***